Ruks-7/Automated-Testing-With-Selenium/README.md

 The test will click on the "Workshops" link found in the "Programs" section.<br />
 Upon navigating to the page, all the upcoming workshops are displayed in the console.

+### 4. Fourth Test
+The fourth test will check:
+- The footer of the page
+- The Social Media links <br/>

+The footer of the page is checked for its presence.
+The test will display a boolean value to confirm if it is displayed. <br/>
+The social media links in the footer are displayed in the console.